pts/luuzcat/README.md

-  table for distances is usually not optimized to fit the input, but manual and inconvenient user action is needed for that (this is suboptimal); the adaptive Huffman format is derived from LZHUF, and is faster and less complex than in BSD compact.
+  table for distances is usually not optimized to fit the input, but manual and inconvenient user action is needed for that (this is suboptimal); the adaptive Huffman format is derived from LZHUF, and is faster and less complex than in BSD compact; supports concatenation.

+## The 16-bit era of compression

+For the years between 1977 and 1993, we can coin the term 16-bit era of compression.
+That's because the popular decompressors used in general-purpose, lossless compression methods could be implemented with 16-bit integer arithmetic (with a very few exceptions such as file size stored in 32 bits), and the memory needed for decompression was less than 64 KiB, so it was addressable with 16-bit pointers.
+In contrast, the range coding decoder in LZMA (2001) uses unsigned 32-bit integers and does a 32-bit integer multiplication for each input bit.
+This would have been prohibitively slow in the 1997--1993 era with CPUs with only 16-bit multiplication support, or even no support for multiplication.

+As an illustration, let's break down the memory requirements o Deflate (1991) decompression:

+* For LZSS decompression, a 32 KiB ring buffer window is needed.
+The decompressor can use the same buffer as a write output buffer, flushing it after each 32 KiB appended.
+* The two Huffman trees used by Huffman decoding can be stored in an array of 1490 elements (16 bits for each element) and the bit lengths used for creating the Huffman trees can be stored in an array of 318 elements (8 bits for each element).
+That's less than 3.4 KiB in total for Huffman decoding.
+* All other variables (such as number of unflushed bytes in the write output buffer) are small and few, less than 0.1 KiB in total.
+* Total code size of the decompressor is less than 1.7 KiB of written and C and using a decent C compiler (e.g. OpenWatcom C compiler targeting DOS 8086, not using the OpenWatcom C library).
+If fully implemented in hand-optimized 8086 assembly (see [source code](https://github.com/pts/pts-zcat/blob/master/zcatc.nasm)), it can be less than 0.9 KiB.
+* The stack usage is less than 0.8 KiB, of which 0.5 KiB is dedicated to the operating system.
+* Total memory usage: 38 KiB if written in C, of which 32 KiB is the ring buffer window size.
+Other compression methods tend to use a smaller window (16 KiB, 8 KiB or 4 KiB), which makes their memory usage much smaller, but it also significantly degrades the compression ratio, because only smaller distances can be used in LZSS matches, thus repetitions of earlier data can't be encoded.
+Reducing the Huffman table sizes could save only ~15%, which is not much saving.

+A notable exception which needs more 64 KiB for decompression is Unix (n)compress (LZW).
+Its tables need 24 bits (16 bits in the prefix table and 8 bits in the suffix table) for each code.
+The number of codes is `(1 << maxbits) - 256`.
+So for maxbits == 16, 191.25 KiB is needed (only for the LZW tables), for maxbits == 15, 95.25 KiB is needed.
+For maxbits == 14, 47.25 KiB is needed.
+On these 16-bit systems (DOS, Minix i86 and ELKS), luuzcat supports maxbits == 14 with less than 64 KiB of data memory usage (total, not only the LZW tables), and it uses system-specific methods (far pointers on DOS and fork()ed subprocesses communicating over pipe()s on Minix i86 and ELKS) for maxbits == 15 and 16.
+Other implementations of (n)compress decompressors are much less ambitious: they typically support only maxbits <= 13 (or even just maxbits <= 12) only.

 ## The success story of Deflate

-Why was the Deflate compression method the clear winner of general-purpose, lossless compression between 1991 and 1995, outperforming its competitors, including all other methods supported by luuzcat?
+Why was the Deflate compression method the clear winner of general-purpose, lossless compression between 1991 and 1995, outperforming its competitors released between 1977 and 1995, including all other methods supported by luuzcat?
 The quick answer: because not only its file format design was better, but it had a few excellent compressor implementations, which were in general faster, and produced smaller compressed output than the competitors.
 Here is the full story.

 Deflate compression was invented and implemented by Phil Katz in 1990--1991, building upon his own previous compression methods (most specifically the